in-toto/witness/docs/commands.md

       --attestor-product-include-glob string          Pattern to use when recording products.
 Files that match this pattern will be included as subjects on the attestation. (default "*")
-      --attestor-sbom-export                          Export the SBOM predicate in its own attestation --attestor-slsa-export                          Export the SLSA provenance predicate in its own attestation --enable-archivista                             Use Archivista to store or retrieve attestations --hashes strings                                Hashes selected for digest calculation.
+      --attestor-sbom-export                          Export the SBOM predicate in its own attestation --attestor-slsa-export                          Export the SLSA provenance predicate in its own attestation --dirhash-glob strings                          Dirhash glob can be used to collapse material and product hashes on matching directory matches.
+      --enable-archivista                             Use Archivista to store or retrieve attestations --hashes strings                                Hashes selected for digest calculation.
 Defaults to SHA256 (default [sha256])
   -h, --help                                          help for run